- Statement of Principles

 LPTexas supports the rights of the People to recall elected or publicly appointed officials from any public office within their jurisdiction.

-Federal authority to prosecute "crime" is limited to only a few subjects (treason, counterfeiting, piracy, offenses against the laws of nations, and violations of rights by state agents).
-We find no authority in the U.S. Constitution for extraterritorial criminal jurisdiction or expenditure of tax dollars to interdict drug trafficking.
+Federal authority to prosecute crime is limited to only a few subjects: Treason; Counterfeiting the Securities and current Coin of the United States; Piracy and Felonies committed on the high Seas; Offenses against the Law of Nations; and violations of rights by state agents.
+We find no authority in the U.S. Constitution for extraterritorial criminal jurisdiction, including drug trafficking.

 LPTexas supports reviving direct citizen access to grand juries for presentation of public complaints and for private criminal prosecutions, in which the grand jury authorizes private prosecution by issuing the indictment to the complainant.
 An adequate number of grand juries should be impaneled to provide sufficient time to investigate and deliberate on each complaint.

 LPTexas supports making grand juries independent from public prosecutors and encouraging them to exercise oversight on governmental operations within their district.
 We also support enabling grand juries to decide whether an official has acted with in his jurisdiction, and remove immunity from suit for any who has not.